 Treating the underlying disease could help to resolve the gynecomastia.
 If not, only male breast reduction surgery can help restore the chest to a masculine shape.

 Gynecomastia can be treated with certain medicines.
-Your doctor may recommend drugs like raloxifene or tamoxifen, which are traditionally used to treat breast cancer.
+Your doctor may recommend drugs like raloxifene or tamoxifen, which are traditionally useful to treat breast cancer.
 These off-label treatments have shown some success in helping to resolve the swollen tissue during non-surgical gynecomastia treatment protocols.

 Another family of drugs that have proven to work against male gyno include aromatase inhibitors and drugs used to treat ovarian cancer in post-menopausal women.

 Hormone treatment for gynecomastia like testosterone replacement therapy (TRT) is another treatment that can work in older males who have experienced declining testosterone levels.

 When the breast tissue does not resolve, or when the breasts are significant and bothersome, your doctor may advise surgical gynecomastia treatment.